EdiWang/Moonglade/README.md

 EnforceHttps | Force website use HTTPS DisableEmailSendingInDevelopment | When debugging locally, do not send email for real DNSPrefetchEndpoint | Add HTML head named "dns-prefetch"

-### URL Rewrite

-The only built-in rule is removing trailing slash in URLs.
-For other rules, you can customize by editing "\src\Moonglade.Web\urlrewrite.xml" according to [IIS URL Rewrite Module configuration](https://www.iis.net/downloads/microsoft/url-rewrite)

 ## FAQ